jhochwald/display-anchor/README.md

 ## Requirements

-- macOS 12.0 or later.
-(Note: Launch at Login functionality requires macOS 13.0+)
+- macOS 26.0 or later.
+(Note: This is the main difference between the original from Jeffrey Schumann and mine for now)
 - **Accessibility Permissions**: The app requires Accessibility permission to inspect and move windows. macOS will prompt you when you first launch the app.

 ## Building and Running

 Display Anchor supports both SwiftPM and Xcode builds.

 ### Quick Start (Script)